-A GUI should be consistent and easily understood
+A GUI should be consistent and easily understood.

-(if you need the manual, there's a bug in the program or a flaw in the gui).
+(if you need the manual, there's a bug in the program or a flaw in the gui.
+Non-UNIX philosophy!)

 Provide the user with the ability to use a program without having to worry about commands to run the actual program.